JIPCAD/JIPCAD.github.io/docs/lang-ref/rendering.md

 # Rendering Specifications
 > Note: R, G, B values should be in the range 0.0 to 1.0

-## Rendering (as in SLIDE): (Status: Not available.)
-All instances to be displayed could be placed in a group “assembly.”
-A render statement would then have an instance of “assembly” and also specify camera type, lights, and windows/viewports.
-Any number of render statements can be specified in a single file, but there must be at least one for anything to be displayed.
-This flexible matching of viewport, geometry root, and camera makes the render statement very general.
-Side-by-side viewports in a single window with slightly disparate views can be used to produce stereo viewing.
-A multiple window setup can provide different views on the same world.
-This, for example, could be used in the implementation of a driving simulator, with separate camera specifications and viewports corresponding to windshield, rear-view mirror and side-view mirror views.

 ## Camera (Status: Up-to-date)

 <details><summary>